utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Collect Block
 ^^^^^^^^^^^^^

-Triggers data collection of a block and writes it to flash memory.
+Triggers data collection of a block and writes it to flash memory on OBC.

 - Message type - 0x06
 - Argument 1 - block type